 How the Company applies it

-The Company has five Directors being Phillip Wale, Simon Jackson, Simon Lough, Helen Sinclair and Tom Wood.
-Details of these Directors and their relevant experience, skills and personal qualities are set out at pages 18 to 19 of the Company’s Annual Report for the period ended 31 March 2023.
+The Company has four directors being Phillip Wale, Simon Jackson, Simon Moore and Garry Stran.
+Details of these Directors and their relevant experience, skills and personal qualities are set out at pages 15 to 16 of the Company’s Annual Report for the period ended 31 March 2024.

 The Company periodically holds briefings for the Directors covering regulations that are relevant to their role as Directors of an AIM-quoted company.